timmo001/ESP8266-MQTT-PIR-Sensor/README.md

 - Upload to your board of choice (Ctrl+Alt+U).
 This project was created specifically for the `NodeMCU` but can be configured to work with another WiFi board with some tinkering.

 ## Example Home Assistant Configuration
+This example creates a `binary_sensor` with an automation to brighten a `light_group`, if another light sensor is below a threshold and a someone is home, then dimming the lights after 20 minites if the PIR does not detect movement.
+This will only occur if the lights are still on.

 ```yaml
 binary_sensor:
   platform: mqtt